 For once in my life, I think I can give myself, a humble person, some due credit for quiet an achievement, especially when I sit down and think about it.
 This for taking the necessary steps and making a conscientious decision to fly alone to South Africa, this in the midst of scaremongering talk that ravaged the country’s hosting of the finals;to not only enjoy the festive occasion, but film it and bring it to the screen.

-Following on from my first book ‘A Soccer Commentary, the International Game’ I have now set forth in motion in bringing out a book in conjunction with the documentary titled ‘A Rainbow World Cup’ we are the world, we are the people, the book.
+Following on from my first book ‘A Soccer Commentary, the International Game’ I have now set forth in motion in bringing out a book in conjunction with the documentary titled Two Worlds One Cup.

 A Rainbow World Cup, the documentary is the story of the football fans journey and experience during the first finals on the continent of Africa; both factual and highly personal that will capture the imagination of the audience, giving them a real live behind the scenes insight into the events of the world cup - the relevant daily issues, incidents, personal views and off the field activities of the teams, officials, fans, the media, and the people of South Africa.